-- 1) Mediators must be impartial and free of any conflict of interest. - 2) Mediators shall not be employees of a public agency which is involved in the education or care of the student or of the State Board of Education.
-A person who otherwise qualifies as a mediator is not an employee of the State Board of Education or public agency solely because he or she is paid by the public agency to serve as a mediator. - 3) Mediators must have a minimum of sixteen (16) hours of training as a mediator. - 4) Mediators, to be placed on DESE's mediator list, must meet all regulations, requirements, and must agree to be compensated at a rate set by DESE and provide DESE with a resume or biographical statement reflecting their qualifications. - 5) Mediators must be knowledgeable in laws and regulations relating to the provision of special education and related services.
+- 1) Mediators must be impartial and free of any conflict of interest. - 2) Mediators shall not be employees of an LEA or a public agency which is involved in the education or care of the student or of the State Board of Education.
+A person who otherwise qualifies as a mediator is not an employee of the State Board of Education or LEA solely because he or she is paid by the agency to serve as a mediator. - 3) Mediators must have a minimum of sixteen (16) hours of training as a mediator. - 4) Mediators, to be placed on the Department's mediator list, must meet all regulations, requirements, and must agree to be compensated at a rate set by the Department and provide the Department with a resume or biographical statement reflecting their qualifications. - 5) Mediators must be knowledgeable in laws and regulations relating to the provision of special education and related services.